-Equally important, we could identify no meaningful potential downside to extending the selective waiver broadly.
+Equally important, we could identify no meaningful potential downside to extending the no-waiver rule broadly to "any information" otherwise meeting the statutory test.
 The rule we propose does not create a new privilege or substantively expand the scope of privilege or work-product protection; it merely prevents waiver of them for documents that are otherwise protected.
 Therefore, it does not create any incentive to disclose information that is not useful to the investigation, because doing so does not protect otherwise unprivileged or unprotected information from disclosure.
-To be sure, as noted above, adoption of a selective waiver rule of this sort would result in regulators and private litigants being denied access to certain CI disclosed to law enforcement that, under the current regime, they would have access to upon its disclosure.
+To be sure, as noted above, adoption of a no-waiver rule of this sort would result in regulators and private litigants being denied access to certain CI disclosed to law enforcement that, under the current regime, they would have access to upon its disclosure.
 But as discussed, even under the current regime, regulators and private litigants would in all likelihood not have access to the CI in question, because the cyberattack victim is unlikely to disclose that CI to law enforcement out of concern that it would operate as a waiver of the privilege/protection as to regulators and private litigants.

 Compelled vs. voluntary disclosure.
-We propose a selective waiver rule that does not compel disclosure to law enforcement.
-A selective waiver rule could provide, as bank regulators contend is the case in the bank-examiner context, that a data holder is required to provide attorney-client privileged or work-product protected CI to the government entities covered by the statute when requested to do so, and that no waiver of the privilege/protection as to other persons or entities will result from doing so.
+We propose a no-waiver rule that does not compel disclosure to law enforcement.
+A nowaiver rule could provide, as bank regulators contend is the case in the bank-examiner context, that a data holder is required to provide attorney-client privileged or work-product protected CI to the government entities covered by the statute when requested to do so, and that no waiver of the privilege/protection as to other persons or entities will result from doing so.
 Or it could provide that a data holder is free to decide whether to disclose information and does not risk waiver by doing so.
 The policy justifications and potential consequences of each approach are dramatically different.
 A voluntary disclosure regime would focus on the needs of data holders, seeking to address their perceived concerns with disclosing or not disclosing otherwise protected CI to the government.
 A mandatory disclosure regime would focus on the needs of government, seeking to address its perceived concerns with enforcing the law.
 While the rationale for waiver protection arguably could support mandatory disclosure, doing so would transform a protection intended to create incentives to voluntarily share information with law enforcement into a powerful tool for demanding cooperation in circumstances where there otherwise is neither a legal requirement nor a strong incentive to do so.
-Our proposed rule, accordingly, is limited to disclosure in connection with a potential or existing criminal investigation and is designed to encourage greater and more timely sharing of information with law enforcement agencies.
+Our proposed rule, accordingly, does not mandate disclosure to law enforcement of attorney-client privileged or work-product protected information, but instead is limited to permitting non-waiving disclosure of such information to law enforcement in connection with a potential or existing criminal investigation and is designed to encourage greater and more timely voluntary sharing of such information with law enforcement agencies.

-Confidentiality agreement with law enforcement.
+Confidentiality agreement with law enforcement; subsequent disclosure by law enforcement.
 A hallmark of attorney-client privileged or work-product protected documents is that they are developed confidentially and shared as narrowly as possible.
 One issue sometimes raised in the court decisions discussing the selective-waiver doctrine is whether the doctrine requires that the disclosing party enter into a confidentiality agreement with a regulatory agency to effectively prevent waiver and, if so, what form that agreement should take.
-Our proposed rule clearly establishes that disclosure to law enforcement in connection with an existing or potential criminal investigation of a potential cybersecurity breach does not waive privilege or work-product protection and therefore no additional measure, including entering into a confidentiality agreement, is necessary to prevent waiver.
+Our proposed rule clearly